chronicc/example-rtx-python/README.md

 ## Author Information

-This repository was creatd 2023 by [Kurt Thomas Steinert](https://www.linkedin.com/in/contact-steinert/).
+This repository was created 2023 by [Kurt Thomas Steinert](https://www.linkedin.com/in/contact-steinert/).